pbierkortte/AI-Prompt-Toolkit/tools/job_company_recon.md

 This tool is designed to help you gather comprehensive information about a company for job applications and interviews.
 By following the prompt and guidelines provided, you'll be able to create a detailed company overview that will prepare you for your job search process.

+> [!NOTE]
+> **Pro tip**: This tool works best with AI models that have internet access or up-to-date information.
+Using a web-enabled model will ensure you get the most current and comprehensive company information.

 ### Usage
 To use this tool, provide the necessary details about the company and role you're interested in within the prompt below.